 Richmont students are expected to maintain the highest standards of scholarship.
 The minimum standard of performance is a grade of 3.0 (B).
-Any student who receives a term grade point average below 3.0 (B) during a given semester will receive a letter of academic warning from the Records Office and placed on FSAP warning.
+Any student who receives a term grade point average below 3.0 (B) during a given semester will receive a letter of academic warning from the Records Office and placed on SAP warning.
 Should the student receive a GPA of less than 3.0 in two consecutive semesters, he/she will be subject to dismissal.
-A student dismissed for failure to maintain a 3.0 GPA may reapply after one year and must meet full admission criteria for the master's program at the time of reapplication, in addition to any requirements stipulated at the time of dismissal.
+A student dismissed for failure to maintain a 3.0 GPA may reapply after one year and must meet full admission criteria for the master's program at the time of re-application in addition to any requirements stipulated at the time of dismissal.

 In addition to academic performance, social and interpersonal skills are essential to adequate performance in ministry and are actively evaluated while a student is in the School of Ministry by faculty and staff.
 In the absence of adequate progress, students who experience difficulty in these areas will be subject to dismissal from the Richmont program after warning from the student's advisor.
-Supervisors of clinical work provide evaluations to the Dean of the School of Ministry that are incorporated into the student's overall performance evaluation.